 GridLayout is used in the Palette control, but you can use it in any diagram.

 With GoXam, the Layout features are included.
 There is no "pro" edition that adds these features.

-The ForceDirectedLayout uses forces similar to physical forces to push and pull nodes.
+ForceDirectedLayout uses forces similar to physical forces to push and pull nodes.
 Links are treated as if they were springs of a particular length and stiffness.
 Each node has an electrical charge that repels other nodes.

-The simplest layout involves tree structures.
+TreeLayout is good for laying out tree-structured graphs.
 It is very fast and can handle many nodes.
 Multiple options are provided to allow you to achieve the appearance and clarity you need in a limited amount of space.